cupOJoseph/nerite-docs/docs/user-docs/borrowing-and-liquidations.md

 This depends on the party in question:

 * Borrowers: Collateral risk is limited to the collateral asset held by the borrower.
-A borrower isn’t negatively affected by a failure of another collateral asset.
+A borrower isn't negatively affected by a failure of another collateral asset.
 * USDN Holders: As a multi-collateral stablecoin, USDN is reliant on effective liquidations of undercollateralized loans in every borrow market to remain overcollateralized.
 Holders are subject to the risks of all supported collateral assets.
 * Earners: Stability Pool depositors only get exposure to the asset they have opted for.
 However, as USDN holders, they are similarly affected by potential depegging.

 ### What mechanisms are in place if the Stability Pool is empty?

-If the Stability Pool doesn’t cover the full entire debt and gets completely emptied by the liquidation, the system falls back to the following liquidations modes.
+If the Stability Pool doesn't cover the full entire debt and gets completely emptied by the liquidation, the system falls back to the following liquidations modes.

 The liquidator can freely choose between two fallback liquidation modes for the debt exceeding the funds in the Stability Pool:

 1. Just-in-time (JIT) liquidation: the liquidator sends an amount of USDN corresponding to the (remaining) debt in exchange for 105% of its nominal value in (staked) ETH.
-2. Redistribution: the liquidator triggers a redistribution, through which the Trove’s entire debt and collateral is redistributed to all fellow borrowers of the respective collateral market, in proportion to their own collateral amounts.
+2. Redistribution: the liquidator triggers a redistribution, through which the Trove's entire debt and collateral is redistributed to all fellow borrowers of the respective collateral market, in proportion to their own collateral amounts.
 Thus, the respective borrowers will receive a share of the liquidated collateral and see their debts increase proportionally.

 ### Why was the Recovery Mode removed?